 As an owner of revenue generating real estate, the chances are that you have significant assets tied up in the property.
 It is not only vital that you have property insurance but also have the right coverage for your building portfolio.

 Building Owners property insurance covers the buildings, structures, and contents that you own from direct physical damage.

 1) A tenant starts a fire that spreads to multiple units

 2) A hail storm damages a portion or the entirety of a building’s roof

 3) A pipe bursts and floods a building

 Protective Safeguards – Protective safeguards are warranties that the property owner will maintain a specific protective measure for the insurance company to pay a claim.
 For example, many apartment property insurance policies have an agreement that the apartment owner will own and regularly maintain both a sprinkler system and a central station fire alarm before the insurance carrier will pay for a fire loss.
-These are often unavoidable, but it is something to be aware of.
+These are often unavoidable, but it is something to be aware of and review.

 We’re here for you.
 You’re just minutes away from a